How Many Sexualities Are There?

 Someone who is romantically attracted to the same gender but seeks no physical intimacy.

-A woman who is attracted, physically, emotionally, and mentally, to a woman.
+A woman who is attracted, physically, emotionally, and mentally, to other women.

 An omnisexual is someone who is attracted to all genders.
 This is often confused with pansexuals.
-The main difference is that omnisexual people still consider gender, whereas pansexuals don’t.
+The main difference is that omnisexual people still consider gender, whereas the definition of pansexual tends to indicate a kind of irrelevancy of gender.

 A pansexual is someone who forms intimate relationships because of the person, rather than their gender identity or sex.
 Many pansexuals say “it’s what’s inside their spirit, not what’s inside their pants.”